TAP VOLUNTEERS: Recruit

 Volunteers and donors.
 Volunteers and donors may be open to expanding their commitments.
 Many donors seek engagement that goes beyond the checkbook, as the National Council of Nonprofits recognized in their 2015 trends report.

 Board members.
 Your board members are ambassadors to industry and community leaders.
 Their networks are potentially rich reservoirs of skills-based volunteers encore talent.

 Community networks and partnerships.
 Community networks and partnerships get you in front of people 50+.
 To recruit encore talent, connect with organizations that focus on the 50+ population.
 AARP, Area Agencies on Aging and community centers are examples of possible partner organizations.
 Places where people gather also build awareness: faith communities, health clubs, condo associations, senior communities, libraries and social clubs.

 Professional associations.
 Associations for lawyers, HR specialists, accountants and health care workers and finance professionals are networks where you might find interested professionals.
 For a database of professional associations, visit the Career One Stop Business Center.

 Corporate networks and retiree groups.
 Companies with active employee volunteer programs can extend impact through SBV with their 50+ employees.
 Additionally, corporate retiree groups often have volunteering components.
 These sites connect you with retired federal employees; retired teachers; and higher ed staff and faculty retirees.

 Colleges and universities.
 Higher education is exploring new models to engage the 50+ demographic.
 Some institutions have noncredit encore transition classes.
-For example, Pace University in New York offers an Encore Transition Program for executives and professionals, and the University of Minnesota offers an Encore Transitions series.
+For example, the University of Minnesota offers an Encore Transitions series.
 Community college Plus-50 programs offers retraining and transition programs.

 Academic retiree groups often incorporate volunteering.
 For example, the University of Washington’s Encore initiative connects UW community members with social-impact opportunities.